T3TR15/t3tr15.github.io/README.md

 * E - Adds 45 degrees to the angle that the tetrimino is being rotated (maximum is 180 degrees).

 # Restarting the game
-Although the game auto-detects if the board is full, you can still reset your board and tetrimonos by pressing R.
+Although the game auto-detects if the board is full and starts a new game immediately, you can still reset your board and tetrimonos by pressing R.

+# Potential errors
+Occasionally, the board will flash, and (in extremely rare cases) leave full lines uncleared.
+However, the javascript.js file should rectify such errors on the board by itself.
+Apologies in advance if such errors ruin experiences of T3TR15 in competitive contexts.

+# Liability
+The developers of T3TR15 are not responsible for any damages, both physical and psychological, to any animate or inanimate objects as a result of an unfavorable T3TR15 experience.

 # That's all there is.
 Now head on over to https://t3tr15.github.io and enjoy!
 Please report bugs by emailing t3tr15.github.io@gmail.com.